saurabh1088/notes/iOS/Persistence/CoreData.md

 A framework used to manage the model layer objects in an application.
 Core Data provides generalized and automated solutions to common tasks associated with object life cycle (runtime) and object graph management, including persistence.

-## What is an Object Graph?
-We say Core Data manages object graph, let's see what an object graph is.
-Objects can and will have references to other objects in any object oriented programming.
-These relationships form a graph.
-One can say that an object graph is conceptualization of all instances of the objects from one's object model (the classes in the program) and their interconnections.
-So an Object graph is basically a dependency graph between objects.

-## Features from bird's eye view
+## Features of Core Data from bird's eye view

 ### 1. Persistence
 Core Data as mentioned can be used for data persistence by opting for a persistent store.
 The default store is SQLite.
 Core Data provides abstraction over objects mapping to persistent store.
 This makes easy to save data without having to administer database directly.